KosarevDmitry/KosarevDmitry.github.io/_posts/2024-01-02-Principles-including-SOLID.md

 	This method to big to fit this principle
 	<https://github.com/dotnet/aspnetcore/blob/bc6dea446731850066b2872fe42687e5f5d37292/src/Http/Routing/src/Matching/DfaMatcher.cs#L32>

-3. `open/close` the same logic only in relation to libraries, the functionality should not be bloated.
+3. The `open/closed` is the same logic only in relation to libraries, the functionality should not be bloated.

 	The smaller the library, the greater the opportunity for reuse.
 	Using internal methods allows them to be tested from an external unittest project, at the same time they are closed from clients.

-	The less code is subject to changes, the better.
+	The less code is subject to be changed, the better.

-4. `Liskov` about continuity, stability of new implementations.
-I would move it to the end of SOIDL.
+4. The `Liskov substitution` is about continuity, stability of new implementations.
+I would move it to the end  - SOIDL.

-5. `Interfacе` about the same, if a class implements several interfaces, it can be assumed that the object has different responsibilities.
+5. The `Interface segregation`  is about the same, if a class implements several interfaces, it can be assumed that the object has different responsibilities.
+Don't wear a railroad uniform, beach shoes and a Panama hat at the same time.

 	```csharp
 	A :IB, IC